oTTeuMsTudio/teach-me-rust-deepseek/Full Stack Web Development in Rust/Day 01.md

 ---

-## 🎉 Just Built a Full-Stack Rust App!
+## 🎉 Full-Stack Rust App now working:

 ✅ Used Leptos for interactive UI
 ✅ Used Axum as backend